ansh3038/js-products/README.md

 # Shoppers E-commerce Site
-A shopping website that fetches the data from an api source and then displays the products and has a second page to show the products added in the cart using bootstrap and javascript only.
+A shopping website that fetches the data from an api source and then displays the products and has a second page to show the products added in the cart using bootstrap as a css library.

 ## Features